dieghernan/dieghernan.github.io/collections/_posts/2019-05-05-Cast to subsegments.md

 ---
 title: Cast a line to subsegments in R
-subtitle: User-defined function using sf package
+subtitle: User-defined function using the sf package
 tags:
   - r_bloggers
   - rstats